Spinal Injury Claims

 Spinal injuries can be caused by a wide range of accidents, incidents and actions.
 Unfortunately, many such injuries occur because of the behaviour or negligence of another party.
 It is estimated that at least 1,000 people a year suffer a spinal injury in the UK alone.
 With such high figures for what can be a life-changing injury, it is essential that victims in this area understand how to make a successful claim for compensation against those who have caused their suffering and losses.

 Spinal injuries can vary in severity and the impact of an injury on an individual’s life can range from minimal disruption to affected all areas of daily life.
-Our solicitors are highly experienced in dealing with compensation claims for spinal injuries and would be pleased to discuss your case with you to determine your eligibility and likely compensation award.
-We offer a free no-obligation initial consultation, and this allows both you and us to assess the details of your case and understand how best to proceed in achieving the compensation that you are entitled to for your injury.
+Injury solicitors are highly experienced in dealing with compensation claims for spinal injuries and would be pleased to discuss your case with you to determine your eligibility and likely compensation award.

 Am I eligible to make a claim?